activeprospect/node-docker-pool/README.md

 process.on('SIGINT', function() {
-  // to clean up your pool's containers, use the destroyAll function
+  // to clean up your pool's containers, use the drain function
-  // this will stop and remove all containers created by the pool pool.destroyAll(function() {
+  // this will stop and remove all containers created by the pool pool.drain(function() {
     exit();
   });
 });